guilhermebkel/algorithms-and-data-structures-study/README.md

 ### Priority Queues

 Many applications require processing items on demand by taking the one with the largest key per example (without getting all the items sorted at once).
 In order to do that, we can assign priority to events always choosing to process next the highest-priority event.

+- [**Priority Queue:**](./algorithms/sorting/queues/PriorityQueue.js) There are too many ways to implement this ordered based queue, the most basic one is to maintain the queue ordered during the insertions, so that way you just need to remove the first item (with highest priority) in order to process it.